Voronoi-Studios/GridWave/docs/Core/Nodes/5_Feature.md

 ### Section Storage Feature (global)
 <img class="node" src="https://github.com/Voronoi-Studios/GridWave/raw/main/docs/Images/Nodes/SectionStorageFeature.png" alt="SectionStorageFeature"/>

-If not present as a feature the above shown default values are used by the PropDistribution GridWave Algorithm.
+If not present as a feature the above shown default values are used by the [GridWave Algorithm (PropDistribution)]().
 Allows for sectioning of larger or infinite use cases.
+* WriteToWorldFolder: [PLACEHOLDER] Will in the future save generation data so it can be read back later.
+* CacheSize: Defines how many sections will be kept in memory
+* HorizontalSectionSize: Size in cells (not voxles) a sections should be in x and z
+* VerticalSectionSize: [PLACEHOLDER] Size in cells (not vocles) a section should be in y -> leave as is

 ---